Is an Engineering Degree Worth It?

 Yes, an engineering degree is worth it for most students.
-Engineering graduates earn a median $99,590 to $167,740 per year depending on specialization (BLS, 2024), compared to ~$35,000 with a high school diploma alone.
-With an annual salary premium of ~$76,910 and a 4-year bachelor’s degree costing $24,000 to $180,000, the estimated payback period is just 0.3 to 2.3 years.
-Engineering also offers strong job security with 77,800 annual openings and positive growth projections across most disciplines.
+Engineering graduates earn a median $100,840 to $171,270 per year depending on specialization (BLS OEWS, 2025), well above the median for workers whose highest credential is a high school diploma.
+Because engineering salaries run far ahead of the cost most students borrow to earn the degree, the investment typically pays for itself early in a graduate’s career.
+Engineering also offers strong job security, with roughly 77,800 annual openings across the major engineering occupations and positive growth projections across most disciplines.

 Engineering consistently ranks among the highest-ROI degree fields because it combines strong starting salaries, clear licensure pathways through ABET accreditation and PE certification, and demand across infrastructure, manufacturing, technology, energy, and defense sectors.
 However, the degree requires significant math and science preparation, and not every student will find the investment worthwhile depending on their career goals and academic strengths.